-- May interact with a number of other drugs including aspirin, those metabolized through CYP2D6, and anticholinergics (such as dicyclomine, scopolamine).
+- May interact with several other drugs including aspirin, those metabolized through CYP2D6, and anticholinergics (such as dicyclomine or scopolamine).

 - Donepezil is not a cure for AD and some people do not respond as well as others.

-- Should be taken once daily in the evening, just prior to going to bed.
+- Oral donepezil should be taken once daily in the evening, just before going to bed.
 Can be taken with or without food.

 - Talk to your doctor if the side effects you are experiencing from donepezil are intolerable.
-Call your doctor straight away if you are having dizzy spells or fainting, suffering from indigestion or dyspepsia, have a pre-existing lung condition that seems to be getting worse, your stools look like black tar, you are having seizures, or difficulty passing urine.
+Call your doctor straight away if you are having dizzy spells or fainting; suffering from indigestion, dyspepsia, or nausea; have a pre-existing lung condition that seems to be getting worse; your stools look like black tar; you are having seizures, or difficulty passing urine.

-- Do not take any other medications with donepezil until you have checked first that they are compatible.
+- Do not take any other medications or supplements with donepezil until you have checked first that they are compatible.

 - Peak concentrations are reached in three hours for the 10mg tablets compared to eight hours for the 23mg tablets.

-- Metabolized to a number of active metabolites and accumulates with repeated dosing, reaching maximum concentrations for a particular dosage within 15 days.
+- Metabolized to several active metabolites and accumulates with repeated dosing, reaching maximum concentrations for a particular dosage within 15 days.
 Metabolism is affected in people who are poor or extensive metabolizers of CYP2D6 substrates.

 More about donepezil